anthedung/holayogabitnami/wp-content/plugins/yuzo-related-post/readme.txt

 == Changelog ==
+= 5.12.74 =
+* Fixed: The algorithm of the tags in the widgets was corrected
+* Fixed: Minor changes in free version

 = 5.12.73 =
 * Add: <code>Hook priority</code> It helps to place Yuzo Related Post in different positions within the content, this works ONLY when you have the <code>Automatically append to the post content</code> activated. <i>Example: 50</i>
 * Fixed: When it was deactivated to show the related post in an automatic way and you had the option to show in feed, it did not show.
 Now this is corrected.